 Apart from birthday favors, another way we thank our guests is through the food.
-We’re happy that MyGym@Buona Vista is very flexible and allowed us to bring in our own caterers.
+We’re happy that MyGym@Buona Vista is very flexible and allowed us to bring in our own caterer.
 When I pick caterers, I like working with those who allow me to customise the menu (to a small extent), who pay attention to their food presentation and one who serve environmentally-friendly corn-ware plates and utensils.
 Having tried the major caterers in the past, I’ve decided to engage Mum’s Kitchen this year.
 I was unconventional and went ahead to book their Baby’s Full Month Menu (SGD18/pax, Minimum 30 pax) because I simply love their red eggs, red ang-ku-kuehs and glutinous rice.
-The buffet set-up was one of the most beautiful we’ve seen (think fairy lights in matt gold lanterns, black skirting accentuated with orange fresh blooms that match the party theme!).
+The buffet set-up was one of the most beautiful we’ve seen (think fairy lights in matt gold lanterns, black skirting accentuated with fresh orange blooms that match the party theme!).
 Service was prompt, friendly and the guests relished the food.
-We received many many compliments from other parents on the choice of caterer.
+We received many many compliments from our guests on the food.
 It’s worthwhile mentioning that Mum’s Kitchen is halal-certified too.

 Especially for milestone birthdays, we recommend hiring a professional photographer to document it properly for keepsake.
 If you need a recommendation, try contacting our family’s fav photog, Natsuki Photography.
 We are blessed that Daddy is a photographer himself so he can personally capture these beautiful memories for Buddy.